 You have never heard about Intent Based Leadership?
 Then this post is for you.
 Jenni Jepsen consults, writes and speaks worldwide about leadership, teams, and how to make transformations work.
-She will be keynote speaker at Agile Tour Vienna and give an one-day course „Essential Intent Based Leadership“ this September in Vienna.
+She was the keynote speaker at Agile Tour Vienna in 2019 & 2020 and gives a two-day remote course on „Essential Intent Based Leadership“ this November/December.

 We reached out to Jenni and asked her six questions about Intent Based Leadership.
 If you are a manager, director, leader who wants to create environments where people succeed, then read on!

 If someone heard never before about Intent Based Leadership, how would you describe it in 150 words?

 Intent-Based Leadership™ is fundamentally the language leaders and teams use to communicate at work – the words we use with each other and how we ask questions – in order to give control to people, so people who are closest to the information are the ones making the decisions.With this leadership paradigm, team members come to the leader describing what they see, what they think, and what they intend to do.
 With Intent-Based Leadership,the culture of the organization shifts from one of permission and waiting, to intent and action.
 Not only does effectivity increase, people also feel motivated and are happier at work.

 As work becomes more cognitive and less physical, Intent-Based Leadership offers a how-to for organizations to redefine what leadership means in a way that creates a workplace where the passion, motivation, engagement, creativity and intellect of each member is maximized.

 How/When/Who developed the concept / methodology of Intent Based Leadership?